lgblgblgb/xemu/README.md

     ls -l build/bin/

-to get a list of compiled binaries, like `xmega65.native` or `xc65.native`
+to get a list of compiled binaries, like `xmega65.native` or `xc65.native`.
+You may want to copy those files to `/usr/local/bin` or such.
+Surely you can drop the .native ending.
+I also like to rename (done this way in the DEB package) to have names like `xemu-xmega65` and such to avoid "collusion" with other emulators in case of emulators with short names (probably).

 Run one of them, like (the Commodore LCD emulator in this case):